diachron/Luzzu/README.md

 Luzzu - A Quality Assessment Framework for Linked Open Datasets
 ===============================================================

+*This is a fork of Luzzu (https://github.com/EIS-Bonn/Luzzu) that is modified for DIACHRON*

 Luzzu is a Quality Assessment Framework for Linked Open Datasets.
 It is a generic framework based on the Dataset Quality Ontology (daQ), allowing users to define their own quality metrics.
 Luzzu is an integrated platform that:
 - assesses Linked Data quality using a library of generic and user-provided domain specific quality metrics in a scalable manner;
 - provides queryable quality metadata on the assessed datasets;